 - VA SHPO (PDF) (4/28/20)

 - Notice of Availability (PDF)

-The FAA is inviting comments from the public on environmental concerns they believe the FAA should consider as part of its environmental review of the proposed action pursuant to FAA Orders 1050.1F, Environmental Impacts: Policies and Procedures and other applicable authorities.
+The FAA initially accepted comments between February 27, 2020 and March 30, 2020 from the public on environmental concerns they believe the FAA should consider as part of its environmental review of the proposed action pursuant to FAA Orders 1050.1F, Environmental Impacts: Policies and Procedures and other applicable authorities.

 The FAA is now accepting additional comments on the project update described above until June 15, 2020 using the Submit comment form or directly using the comment mailbox 9-ATO-DCA-HOLTB-SID-Comments@faa.gov.